Shareholders press F&N to explain future without Tiger Beer maker

 A successful deal with Heineken could lead to a breakup of F&N, with Coca-Cola eyeing its popular soft-drink 100PLUS, fruit juices, mineral water and dairy products unit.

-Coca-Cola, the world’s largest soft-drinks maker, sees a possible opportunity to bid for F&N’s beverage business but is waiting to see how thintgs go, a source familiar with the situation told Reuters.
+Coca-Cola, the world’s largest soft-drinks maker, sees a possible opportunity to bid for F&N’s beverage business but is waiting to see how things go, a source familiar with the situation told Reuters.

+Thai Beverage, which owns around 26 percent of F&N but does not yet have a seat on the board, maintained it will not give up on APB.

+“We want Tiger beer and we are very serious,” Vichate Tantiwanich, a senior vice president of Thai Beverage, told Reuters late on Thursday.
+“The Tiger brand is very strong in Asia.
+If we don’t have it, we don’t know what to do.”

 A group linked to Charoen had countered Heineken’s initial S$50 a share offer by making a S$55 bid for F&N’s direct stake in APB.
 The partial bid for APB expires on Friday.

-F&N’s second-largest shareholder is Kirin Holdings, which holds a 15 percent stake in the Singapore conglomerate and has one seat on its board.
+F&N’s second-largest shareholder is Kirin Holdings (2503.T), which holds a 15 percent stake in the Singapore conglomerate and has one seat on its board.

-Note: (This version of the story has been corrected to fix the size of Prudential’s group interest in F&N in last paragraph) ($1 = 1.2456 Singapore dollars)